Staples help consumer funds shake consumer woes

 Funds focused on consumer services including retailers, restaurants and media companies, posted a 16.4 percent average return this year through August.
 Those concentrated on consumer goods such as food and personal care products, posted an 11 percent average return, according to data compiled by Lipper, a Thomson Reuters company.

 The data was gathered ahead of the Reuters Consumer and Retail Summit, which is taking place this week in New York, London, Paris, Milan and Dubai.
-The strong performance, driven by the safety of stocks like Altria Group Inc and Wal-Mart Stores Inc, is notable given the turbulent economy and level of caution among retail executives heading into the critical year-end holiday shopping season.
+The strong performance, driven by the safety of stocks like Altria Group Inc (MO.N) and Wal-Mart Stores Inc (WMT.N), is notable given the turbulent economy and level of caution among retail executives heading into the critical year-end holiday shopping season.

 Among the reasons suggested for the outperformance was that many consumer sector stocks are seen as safe bets, since people always need food and personal care products - and need to buy them somewhere - even when the economy tanks.